Choosing an Aquarium

 As a room divider?

 It is popular to use an aquarium as a room divider or peninsula where both large sides are viewable.
-For these applications a peninsula style aquarium is an ideal fit.
+For these applications, a peninsula-style aquarium is an ideal fit.

-- Lifegard Crystal Aquariums w/ Side Filters
+- Lifegard Crystal Aquarium w/ Side Filter

 Step 3: Choose Where You Want The EQUIPMENT